CubicodeGames/LD44/README.md

-# LD44
+# Coins for Hearts
-Stuff for Ludum Dare 44
+Game developed for Ludum Dare 44
 ***

-Title: Coins for Hearts
-Shortname: C4H

-Idea:
-Player controlls two characters.

-Caharacter 1:

-- Heart
-- Starts with x hearts which are reduced over time.
+## The Game

+In this game you control two characters – a Heart and a Coin.

+Your goal is to reach the red platform with both characters.

-- Can only collect coins.
+The Heart character loses hearts over time and can only collect coins.

-Character 2:

-- Coin
-- Starts with x coins which are reduced over time.
-- only collect hearts.
+The Coin character loses coins over time and can only collect hearts.

-Gameplay:

-- Heart collects coins, coin collects hearts.
-- In each level two keys are available.
-Each character has to collect one (it is possible to collect two with one character but then the level can not be completed).
-- As soon as each character has one key they can both be moved into a special spot where they can exchange coins for hearts to fill up their energy.

-Game is lost when:

-1. One character has no energy left
-2. A character touches an enemy
-3. A character moves to far away from the other (the other is out of the screen)

-Game is won when:

-1. All levels are completed.

-Scenes:

-1. Main
-2. Levels
-3. Game over
-4. Game won
-5. How to play
+To fill up the energy, you have to collect one key with each character and move with both to a green platform.
+There you can exchange the collected items.

+The red platform is only visible, when both characters have collected a key.

+The level is completed as soon as both characters reached the red platform.

+The game is over, when one character falls down, runs out of energy or collects both keys.

+## Controls
+Move characters: WASD
+Jump: Space
+Change characters: Left Mouse
+Exchange items: Left Mouse (only on green platform)